petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/configuration-client-extensions/instance-settings-yaml-configuration-reference.md

 Instance settings client extensions are accompanied by additional properties which are defined by the schema for the PID (a Java class).

-The schema PID is defined in the annotation property `@Meta.OCD.id` as follows:
+The schema PID is defined in the annotation property `@Meta.OCD.id`:

 ```java
 @Meta.OCD(